Home › Ukraine › Information for Ukrainians › Before you arrive in the UK

 Please have a look at the above section on Ukraine Scheme Eligibility, or visit the government website to understand the current Eligibility for the Homes for Ukraine visa and Eligibility for the Ukraine Extension Scheme. - What happens to Ukrainians after 3 years?

-If you have been given permission to be in the UK under one of the Ukraine Schemes, you may be able to apply for a further 18 months of permission to stay in the UK under the new Ukraine Permission Extension scheme.
-You’ll be able to apply 3 months before your existing visa is due to expire.
-We will provide further information about the new scheme shortly.
+If you have been given permission to be in the UK under one of the Ukraine Schemes, you will be able to apply for a further 18 months of permission to stay in the UK under the new Ukraine Permission Extension scheme.
+You’ll be able to apply 28 days before your existing visa is due to expire.